-FACULTY OF ARTS DEPARTMENT OF FRENCH, ITALIAN AND SPANISH

-ITALIAN 307 COMMUNICATION FALL 2010

-Location: CHC 309 Days: MWF 11:00-11:50
+FACULTY OF ARTS DEPARTMENT OF FRENCH, ITALIAN AND SPANISH ITALIAN 307 COMMUNICATION WINTER 2013 Location: CHC 309 Days: MWF 10:00-10:50

-INSTRUCTOR 'S NAME and E-MAIL: Ms Maria Adele Longo, alongo@ucalgary.ca

-OFFICE LOCATION and HOURS: CHD 316 Mon-Wed 12:00 -1:00pm
+INSTRUCTOR 'S NAME and E-MAIL: Maria Adele Longo (alongo@ucalgary.ca) OFFICE LOCATION and HOURS : CHD 316/A MW: 11:00-12:00 TELEPHONE NUMBER : (403) 220 5200

-TELEPHONE NUMBER: (403) 220-5200

 DESCRIPTION

 Study of different types of communication (print and electronic media, correspondence, business).
 Analysis of relevant aspects of Italian contemporary life.

 During the course students will develop a language and cultural competence based on the analysis of several current issues in the Italian world as seen through various media sources such as newspapers, magazines, movies, and the web.
-To have a better understanding of Italian culture contemporary literary texts such as poems, excerpts from a narrative text, short stories, will also be studied.
+To have a better understanding of Italian culture contemporary literary texts such as, excerpts from a narrative text, short stories, will also be studied.
 Great attention will be given to reading and writing skills and strategies

-COURSE OBJECTIVES
+OBJECTIVES

-Listening: Students should be able to understand the topic of discussion conducted slowly and clearly, in a standard spoken language, to guess the meaning of unknown words from the context, to follow the main points of extended discussion around them provided the speech is clear and in standard language, to identify the general meaning of a dialogue in a film

-Speaking: Students should be able to interact with the teacher and the other students, answering and asking questions, to express their viewpoint in a clear way, using appropriate vocabulary

-Reading: Students should be able to read and understand general and specific information, significant points in many kinds of texts on contemporary issues such as articles, reports, short stories etc.(skimming and scanning reading strategies), to identify the main conclusions in clearly written argumentative texts, to guess the meaning of unknown words from the context, to use a dictionary to confirm the meaning

-Writing: Students should be able to summarize the content of a text, to describe the plot of a film, of a short story, to write short essays on a topic and express personal opinions, giving reasons and explanations
+Students should be able to understand the topic of discussion conducted slowly and clearly, in a standard spoken language, to guess the meaning of unknown words from the context, to follow the main points of extended discussion around them.
+Students should be able to interact with the teacher and the other students, answering and asking questions, to express their viewpoint in a clear way, using appropriate vocabulary.
+Students should be able to read and understand general and specific information, significant points in many kinds of texts on contemporary issues such as articles, reports, short stories etc.(skimming and scanning reading strategies), to identify the main conclusions in clearly written argumentative texts, to guess the meaning of unknown words from the context, to use a dictionary to confirm the meaning.
+Students should be able to summarize the content of a text, the plot of a short story, to write short essays on a topic and express personal opinions, giving reasons and explanations PREREOUISITES

-PREREQUISITES

-Italian 301, or consent of the Department.
+Italian 301, or consent of the Department

 DISTRIBUTION OF GRADES

+DISTRIBUTION OF GRADES

 Written term work (3 at 20% each) 60%

-Assignments (2 at 7.5% each) 15%
+Assignments (1 at 10% each) 10%

-Participation (class and tutorial) 10%
+Participation (class and tutorial) 15%

 Final oral in-class presentation 15%

-There will be no final written examination

 GRADING SCALE

-A+ = 100-96; A= 95-91; A-= 90-86; B+= 85-81; B= 80-76; B-= 75-71; C+= 70-67; C= 66-62; C-= 61-58; D+= 57-54; D= 53-50; F= 49-0.
+A+ = 100-96 A = 95-91 A- = 90-86 B+ = 85-81 B = 80-76 B- = 75-71

+C+ = 70-67 C = 66- 62 C- = 61-58 D+ = 57-54 D = 53-50 F = 49%

-The official grading system (A=4, B=3, C=2, D=1) will be applied for the calculation of the final mark.
+The official grad ding system (A =4, B=3, C=2, , D=1) will be ap plied for the ca alculation of the final mark.

-REOUIRED TEXTS
+REQUIRED TEXTS

 Romana Capek-Habekovic, Claudio Mazzola - A Vicenda Cultura- Mc Grow-Hill Higher education

 RECOMMENDED TEXTS AND MATERIALS

 Any textbook of Italian grammar and syntax.

 A good Italian-English, English-Italian dictionary for advanced students.

 COURSE NOTES

+The course will be conducted in Italian.